+The Registrar’s Office is responsible for student registration and academic records.
 We provide a continuum of service from enrollment to graduation and beyond.
 Penn Highlands students may register for courses during specific registration periods depending upon current enrollment.
 Please review the Academic Calendar for semester registration and add/drop periods.

 myPEAK is the College’s student information portal.
 On myPEAK students can access important information regarding their record at Pennsylvania Highlands.
 This information includes grades, billing statements, financial aid information, online registration, and more.
-Students who are unsure of their login information for the myPEAK portal should contact the IT Help Desk at 814.262.6470 or email firstname.lastname@example.org for assistance.
+Students who are unsure of their login information for the myPEAK portal should contact the IT Help Desk at 814.262.6470 for assistance.

-Office transcripts can be requested using the Official Transcript Request Form or through Parchment Exchange.
+Grades and unofficial transcripts can be viewed through myPEAK once final grades have been assigned.
+Official transcripts can be requested using the Official Transcript Request Form or through Parchment Exchange.
 Transcript requests are fulfilled within two business days of receipt.
 Fax service is available for unofficial transcripts only.

-Students preparing to graduate from Pennsylvania Highlands must complete a Graduation Application in order to alert the College and to request an evaluation of coursework.
-Application deadlines are noted in the College’s Academic Calendar each year.
-Graduation Applications are available in the Registrar’s Office or via myPEAK.
+A Commencement ceremony is held each year in May to commemorate the graduates of the entire academic year.
+Students preparing to graduate from Pennsylvania Highlands must complete a Graduation Application in order to alert the College and request an evaluation of their coursework.
+Application deadlines are November 1 (fall deadline), March 1 (spring deadline), and June 1 (summer deadline).